 In the case of situations where two people or organizations request the same email address or alias, IMSS will grant it to the first requester, unless the later requester is an organization which we determine has a more legitimate claim to the name.

-IMSS's policy is that we will not change account usernames for the purpose of avoiding spam.
-However, if you are receiving spam sent to your email address @cco.caltech.edu and would like to make the @cco address nonfunctional, please submit a request at http://help.caltech.edu (request type IMSS-->Email & Calendar-->Other)and we will do so.
+IMSS' policy is that we will not change account usernames for the purpose of avoiding spam.
+However, if you are receiving spam sent to your email address @yourdomain.caltech.edu and would like to make the @yourdomain address nonfunctional, please submit a request at https://help.caltech.edu (request type IMSS-->Email & Calendar-->Other).
 For more information on dealing with spam sent to your access.caltech account, please see this page.

 If you are going to print an email address on business cards or letterheads or otherwise publish it, please make sure that the address is functional before you have those items printed.
 If you make a mistake, we may not be able to configure our systems to work around it.